tytydraco/yessleep/out/Im_about_to_burn_my_aunts_house_to_the_ground_Because_Im_too_lucky.md

 Was he lying to me this whole fucking time?

-“So, I suggest you take a step back, Aris, and let her shower you with luck.”

 Jessie entered, pulling the other two prisoners with her.

-Freddie didn’t even look at me, his eyes glued to the floor.
+"Wait--" Freddie tried to speak, but Jessie was quick to gag him.

+Jonas flicked me in the forehead.
+“So, I *suggest* you take a step back, Aris, and let her shower you with luck.”

 I called my cousins fucking psychopaths and left the house.

-I could already sense Freddie and the girl back in chains.

 I found a fifty-dollar bill on the way to the sheriff’s station.

 Behind me, an old man walked directly into the path of a bus.

 The sheriff’s station visit went nowhere.

 I should have just said there were people being held prisoner and not mentioned the ‘luck’ stuff.

 There is no “balance.”